Ivanshol/redminetask/README.md

 ```

 After some time, cypress will open

 In cypress, open cypress/integration folder, and click "redmine.spec.js" file to start running tests

+In order to view the report you can visit: https://ivanshol.github.io/redminetask/